kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

 - <a name="load-balancer-attributes">`alb.ingress.kubernetes.io/load-balancer-attributes`</a> specifies [Load Balancer Attributes](http://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_LoadBalancerAttribute.html) that should be applied to the ALB.

+    !!!warning ""
+        Only attributes defined in the annotation will be updated.
+To unset any AWS defaults(e.g. Disabling access logs after having them enabled once), the values need to be explicitly set to the original values(`access_logs.s3.enabled=false`) and omitting them is not sufficient.

     !!!example
         - enable access log to s3
             ```